Bag of Tricks for Adversarial Training: Related work

 \subsection{Adversarial defenses}

-To alleviate the adversarial vulnerability of deep learning models, a large number of defense strategies have been proposed, but most of them can eventually be evaded by adaptive attacks~\citep{carlini2017adversarial,athalye2018obfuscated}.
+To alleviate the adversarial vulnerability of deep learning models, many defense strategies have been proposed, but most of them can eventually be evaded by adaptive attacks~\citep{carlini2017adversarial,athalye2018obfuscated}.
 Other more theoretically guaranteed routines include training provably robust networks~\citep{dvijotham2018training,dvijotham2018dual,hein2017formal,wong2018provable} and obtaining certified models via randomized smoothing~\citep{cohen2019certified}.
-While these methods are exciting, they cannot match the state-of-the-art robustness under empirical evaluations.
+While these methods are promising, they currently do not match the state-of-the-art robustness under empirical evaluations.

 The idea of adversarial training (AT) stems from the seminal work of \citet{Goodfellow2014}, while other AT frameworks like PGD-AT~\citep{madry2018towards} and TRADES~\citep{zhang2019theoretically} occupied the winner solutions in the adversarial competitions~\citep{kurakin2018competation,brendel2020adversarial}.
 Based on these primary AT frameworks, many improvements have been proposed via encoding the mechanisms inspired from other domains, including ensemble learning~\citep{tramer2017ensemble,pang2019improving}, metric learning~\citep{mao2019metric,li2019improving,pang2020boosting}, generative modeling~\citep{jiang2018learning,pang2018max,wang2019direct,deng2020adversarial}, semi-supervised learning~\citep{carmon2019unlabeled,alayrac2019labels,zhai2019adversarially}, and self-supervised learning~\citep{hendrycks2019using,chen2020self,chen2020adversarial,naseer2020self}.
 On the other hand, due to the high computational cost of AT, many efforts are devoted to accelerating the training procedure via reusing the computations~\citep{shafahi2019adversarial,zhang2019you}, adaptive adversarial steps~\citep{wang2019convergence,zhang2020attacks} or one-step training~\citep{wong2020fast,liu2020using,vivek2020single}.
 The following works try to solve the side effects (e.g., catastrophic overfitting) caused by these fast AT methods~\citep{andriushchenko2020understanding,li2020towards}.